-- 3.1 Any measure where: - (a)(1) there is a financial contribution by a government or any public body within the territory of a signatory (hereinafter referred to as "government"), i.e.: - (i) government practice involves a direct transfer of funds (e.g. grants, loans, and equity infusion), potential direct transfers or liabilities (e.g. loan guarantees); - (ii) government revenue that is otherwise due, foregone or not collected (e.g. fiscal incentives such as tax credits); - (iii) government provides goods or services; - (iv) government makes payments to a funding mechanism, or entrusts or directs a private body to carry out one or more of the type of functions illustrated in (i) to (iii) above which would normally be vested in the government and the practice, in no real sense, differs from practices normally followed by governments;
+- 1.1 For the purpose of this Agreement, a subsidy shall be deemed to exist if: - (a)(1) there is a financial contribution by a government or any public body within the territory of a signatory (hereinafter referred to as "government"), i.e. where: - (i) government practice involves a direct transfer of funds (e.g. grants, loans, and equity infusion), potential direct transfers or liabilities (e.g. loan guarantees); - (ii) government revenue that is otherwise due, is foregone or not collected (e.g. fiscal incentives such as tax credits); - (iii) a government provides goods or services other than general infrastructure, or purchases goods or services; - (iv) a government makes payments to a funding mechanism, or entrusts or directs a private body to carry out one or more of the type of functions illustrated in (i) to (iii) above which would normally be vested in the government and the practice, in no real sense, differs from practices normally followed by governments;